Permafrost/Tundra/readme.md

     # sets the value associated with the given key in the given IData
     # document
     tundra.document:put($document, $key, $value)

+    # renames the value with the source key to have the target key in the given IData document
+    tundra.document:rename($document, $key.source, $key.target)

     # converts all String elements in the given IData document to lower case
     tundra.document.value:lowercase($document, $recurse?)